Secret Santa at Antarctica's Scott Base - NZ Herald

-Some say the best gifts are home-made, but imagine competing with a mechanically minded engineer crafting a Secret Santa surprise.
+Some say the best gifts are home-made but imagine competing with a mechanically-minded engineer crafting a Secret Santa surprise.

 Staff celebrating a white Christmas at Antarctica's Scott Base set themselves a seemingly daunting annual task - a DIY gift made on the ice.